Exploring Character Development and Performance in the age of virtual worlds, AI and humanized robotics

 A pioneering practice

-The Virtual Acting Studio was founded by filmmaker, performer, and researcher Cassandra de Klerck.
+The Virtual Acting Studio was founded by filmmaker, researcher and performer Cassandra de Klerck.

-Emerging from a filmmaking practice rooted in storytelling, character creation, and performance, the studio was established as a space for exploration, experimentation, and the development of new creative possibilities.
-At its core lies a fascination with creating believable characters that move people.
+Emerging from a filmmaking practice rooted in storytelling, the studio was established as a space for exploration, experimentation, and new creative possibilities.
+At its core lies a fascination with creating believable characters that deeply move people and the impact they have the moment people identify with them.